Rugby Australia boss to Japan: Prepare to host a different kind of fan at World Cup | The Japan Times

 “That is not true of international rugby fans who are coming from all around the world,” she warned.

-A large number of that boisterous foreign contingent will be Australian, according to World Rugby, with fans from that part of the world purchasing 90,000 of the 1.8 million tickets sold for the Sept.
-20 to Nov.
+A large number of that boisterous foreign contingent will be Australia, according to World Rugby, with fans from that country purchasing 90,000 of the 1.8 million tickets sold for the Sept.
+20-Nov.
 2 tournament to be played across 12 Japanese cities.

 Traditionally, English fans, well known for their loud singing voices and ubiquitous all-white jerseys, make up the largest World Cup traveling contingent.
 Australians make up the next biggest group.